-When an athlete throws the hammer, the cord between the athlete's hands and the hammer stop the hammer from moving away from the athlete, until he lets go of course!
+You may have seen the hammer throw in athletics events.
+When the athlete swirls their hammer, the cord between the athlete's hands and the hammer stop it from moving away from the athlete - until they let go of course!
+The hammer will then fly away in a straight line.

 A hammer thrower in action

-This is similar to how the Earth orbits around the Sun, with one difference: there is no cord holding the Earth in orbit; instead, it is the force of gravity.
+This is similar to how the Earth travels in orbit around the Sun, with one difference: there is no cord holding the Earth in orbit; instead, it is the force of gravity.

-Gravity stops the Earth and all the other planets and moons from moving from their orbits.
+Gravity stops the Earth and all the other planets and moons from just drifting through space in a straight line.
+Essentially, it keeps them in orbit.

 The planets in orbit around the Sun